tidwall/tg/README.md

 It's a non-goal for TG to be a full GIS library.
 Consider [GEOS](https://libgeos.org) if you need GIS algorithms like generating a convex hull or voronoi diagram.

-## How fast?
+## Performance

 TG uses [entirely new](docs/POLYGON_INDEXING.md) indexing structures that speed up [geometry predicates](API.md#geometry-predicates).
 It can index more than 10GB per second of point data on modern hardware, while using less than 7% of additional memory, and can perform over 10 million point-in-polygon operations, even when using large polygons with over 10K points.

-The following benchmark gives is an example of the point-in-polygon performance of TG when using a large polygon.
+The following benchmark provides an example of the point-in-polygon performance of TG when using a large polygon.
 In this case of Brazil, which has 39K points. (see image above)

 <pre>